Prices verified June 22, 2026

 Time to first prescription: 1 day.

-Consultation type: Synchronous video with a primary care physician.
+Consultation type: Live video visit with a primary care physician.

 Requirements: Video consult, weight, BMI, medical history.